-The world of Neonatal Intensive Care (NICU) nursing is often times intimidating.
-Teeny tiny babies often times no bigger than the palm of your hand.
+The world of Neonatal Intensive Care (NICU) nursing is oftentimes intimidating.
+Teeny tiny babies are oftentimes no bigger than the palm of your hand.
 Beeping machines, alarms ringing off every hour of every day, lines and tubes everywhere.
 A unit where orders are whispered as to not disturb the vital sleep of the babies, lights are turned down low as to not overstimulate the preemies, and the touch of your hand can often times push a baby over the edge.
 In the NICU tears are shed, hopes and dreams are shared, skin to skin is practiced, and miracles occur every single day.
 The NICU is intimidating.
 And being a neonatal nurse is one of the scariest things I have ever chosen to do.
 There’s so much I’ve learned from working as a NICU nurse, but there are still things I wish I had known before choosing to go into this profession.

 10 Things I Wish I Knew Before Becoming a Neonatal Nurse

 When I started nursing school there was only one thing that I knew for certain.
 I absolutely, positively, was NOT going to be working with babies.
 There was no chance in hell that I was going to be a “baby nurse”.
-No changing diapers and cleaning spit up for me!
-I was going to be in a high intensity adult unit where I could actually communicate with my patients.
+No changing diapers and cleaning spit-up for me!
+I was going to be in a high-intensity adult unit where I could actually communicate with my patients.
 Little did I know, the moment I stepped foot into the NICU my world was rocked.
-Here are the things I wish I knew….
+Here are the things I wish I knew…

 1. What is the NICU and how do you become a neonatal nurse?

-In order to become a neonatal nurse you have to go to nursing school.
+In order to become a neonatal nurse, you have to go to nursing school.
 While not required, if you want to be a neonatal intensive care unit nurse getting as much experience in the NICU before applying to jobs is helpful.
 For instance, before graduating I spent my last semester doing my senior practicum in the NICU.
 You can also be a tech in a NICU before graduating in order to make connections.

 2. You will have days that feel impossible… but you’ll survive

 There are days you’ll leave work feeling so emotionally exhausted that you don’t know how you’re going to go back.
 Breathe and know that we’ve all been there.
-It’s okay to let out your emotions, to cry, to laugh, to do whatever it is you need to do to go back and face another day.
+It’s okay to let out your emotions, cry, laugh, do whatever it is you need to do to go back and face another day.
 You may feel the weight of the world on you, but those babies are fighting hard and they need you to get back in the saddle.

 3. The pain of watching parents suffer doesn’t necessarily get easier over time

 Watching a parent leave their premature, sick baby behind in an incubator will never get easier.
-The pain and suffering is written all over their face and as you try to do anything to be helpful.
+The pain and suffering are written all over their face and as you try to do anything to be helpful.
 Until you realize that the only thing that will help is the only thing you can’t give to them – a healthy baby.
 So as you watch parents suffer you sit back and realize while you can’t give them a healthy baby now… you can do your best to try to give them a healthy baby eventually.

 4. You may start to think that every pregnant person will go into premature labor